Get insider access

 5. Best Cheap Gaming Keyboard

 Look no further than the SteelSeries Apex 3 TKL for a cheaper option.
-Its TenKeyLess form factor leaves you plenty of space on your desk for sweeping mouse movements, and while most options on this list use more mechanical switches, this keyboard has rubber dome switches.
-These switches are fairly light to press, and they're very quiet compared to most mechanical switches.
+Its TenKeyLess form factor leaves you plenty of space on your desk for sweeping mouse movements.
+While most options on this list use more mechanical or Hall-effect switches, this keyboard has rubber dome switches.
+These switches are fairly light to press and very quiet compared to most mechanical switches.
 This switch type is also more resistant to small spills and debris.
-However, they have a longer pre-travel, making them less responsive.
+However, they have a longer pre-travel distance, making them a bit less responsive.

 The latency on this keyboard is higher than on more premium options, so we don't recommend it for high-stakes competitive play, but it's more than suitable for casual gaming in any genre.
 It also has some extra features that are rare at this price point, including the ability to set macros to any key, dedicated media keys, and a volume wheel.
 It has RGB lighting, but the keys aren't individually lit, so you only have eight customizable zones.
 If you'd prefer a more traditional form factor, there's a full-size version of this keyboard, the SteelSeries Apex 3.
 It's virtually identical apart from its size, but it includes a wrist rest and is typically only a bit more expensive.